Rye bread in the UK suffers from a reputation of being the stodgier, more sour cousin of wheat. A healthier option, but not necessarily a tastier one.

 However, this is not true.
 At least, it is not true of our rye bread, which is full of flavour and character.

 With a pleasant, mellow sweet-sour profile and a texture that just melts in your mouth, our rye breads are pure indulgence.

 In fact, we are proud to say that our rye bread has won more stars at the Great Taste Awards in the last 5 years than any other bakery’s bread in the UK.
 We feel this is an amazing achievement, not just for us, but for rye bread!

-And there is so much to choose from - from simple light rye sourdoughs made of just rye, water and salt to richer rye breads with seeds, grains, nuts and even fruit.
+Rye bread comes in all different ways, and there is so much to choose from.
+How about a simple light rye sourdoughs made of just rye, water and salt or richer rye breads with seeds, grains, nuts and even fruit.
 There is something to please every taste bud!

 Rye is considered to be one of the world's healthiest grains.
 Here is why...

 Healthy gut and digestion

 A diet rich in wholegrain rye contributes towards a healthy gut, as it has one of the highest fiber concentrations among the common grains – 15 percent versus 3 percent in refined wheat.
 This is because fiber is a prebiotic – it feeds the healthy bacteria in your gut.
 And a healthy gut not only helps digestion, it has been associated with a lower incidence of cancer, heart disease, asthma, depression, IBS, Parkinsons and many allergies...
 In addition, fiber is also known to directly aid healthy digestion.